 Miniature or Toy Doodles

-To get my Mini/Petit Doodles I take the GCR and breed it to one of my Miniature Poodles.
-These breedings produce a better proportioned puppy.
+To get my Mini/Petit "Doodles" I take the GCR and breed it to one of my Miniature Poodles.
+These breeding's produce a better proportioned puppy.
 No long legs, short backs, or short legs long backs.
 Plus you can determine size better.
 I only use the spaniel in my Mini/Petit Doodles.
 Or micro mini Doodles.
 If the puppy says DOODLE it has Spaniel.
 If it says Goldendoodle if has no spaniel.